Mu-Rizwan/Coding-Adventure/README.md

 Here are some of the standout projects in this repository:
 - **Tic-Tac-Toe Game**: My first game project, built using basic programming concepts.
 - **8-Puzzle Solver**: Advanced algorithms like BFS, DFS, and backtracking in action.
+- **0-1 Knapsack Problem**: Solved with Genetic Algorithm which is basically used for optimization problems such as Knapsack.

 ---